dotne1/dotne1/README.md

 - **IT & Electrical Experience**:
   - Network Configuration Analyst, providing network solution for a group of insurance companies across the midwest states.
   - Taught Transformers classes at NEJATC, sharing knowledge with future electricians after completing an apprenticeship.
+Primarily managed the instillation and configuration of data centers for businesses, and fire systems for car manufacturers.
   - Provided End-User support and Helpdesk tier 1 for a hospital in South Carolina.

 ---